Passion. Drive. Determination.

 Their answer to that is reflected in the first song they ever wrote together. ‘“Heartbreak Song’ is so special to us because it symbolizes the leap of faith we took in our musical relationship,” says Derek.
-The two had plotted out their goals and strategized their musical game plan that summer.
+Realizing they possessed a unique sound together, the two had plotted out their goals and strategized their musical game plan that summer.
 Without hesitation, they announced their debut at a New York City show in October 2016 in front of friends and family.
 It was clear they had made the right decision.

 Since their formation, October Rose’s momentum grows stronger by the day.
-“Heartbreak Song,” the emotional song that started it all, is gaining critical acclaim and traction on the country music charts.
+“Heartbreak Song,” the emotional song that started it all, gained critical acclaim and traction on the country music charts.
 And with a rigorous schedule of performing all over the country, this duo continues to win audiences over with their energetic stage performances.
-“We’ve already opened for awesome acts like Drew Baldridge, Russell Dickerson, and Jordan Davis,“ Leanne says of their performance credits.
+“We’ve already opened for awesome acts like Jake Owen, Russell Dickerson, Jimmie Allen, High Valley, Tyler Rich, and Jordan Davis,“ Leanne says of their performance credits.
 “We’re excited to bring our fans new music.”